 and personal mobility aids (PMAs) by reviewing regulations and making recommendations on keeping roads and paths safe for all users.

 The panel plays an active role in engaging various stakeholders in studying ways to improve the active mobility landscape, and to involve the community as a key partner in this journey.
-Over the years, AMAP played a key role in the formulation of the
+Over the years, AMAP has played a key role in the formulation of the

 Active Mobility Act, which stipulates device requirements and usage rules for active mobility devices.